 There cannot be a Citation until the Publication has been included in the database.
 Because full citation includes a page number, the best practice is to enter citations only when the publication is in its final form.

 Citations link to, and ideally create, Identifications for cataloged items.

 Citation.Occurs_Page_Number INTEGER null

-The number of the first page on which the specific specimen is mentioned.
-Referrals to the specimen on subsequent pages within the same publication are ignored.
+The number of the first page on which the specific cataloged item is mentioned.
+Referrals to the cataloged item on subsequent pages within the same publication are ignored.

 Basis of Citation

 This describes the context in which the cataloged item was cited.
 It is possible that one cataloged item was cited in more than one context within a single publication.
 In this case, use either the first context in which the cataloged item is cited, or the most important context in which the cataloged item is cited.
 Vocabulary is controlled by a code table.

 The Identification.Scientific_Name to which the author(s) applied the cataloged item in the publication.
 Sometimes this must be inferred from the publication because the author has not explicitly identified individual cataloged items.
 For example, the whole paper is about wolverines, Gulo gulo, and individual cataloged items are only listed by catalog number.
 In at least one case, an author has treated a whole family, listed the cataloged items examined, but not their identifications to species.
 In this case, the cited taxonomic identification is the family.
 It is preferable to create Identifications sensu the publication, even when the publication does not explicitly create names or re-identify cataloged items, as doing so supports more-detailed queries.

 Citations are a linkage between a cataloged item (via Identifications) and a page in a publication.
 They contain little information, being essentially a connection between existing sets of information.
 Therefore in order to create citations, three items must already be present in Arctos: